scipy-conference/scipy_proceedings/papers/brefsdal/sherpa.rst

    :label:`fig1`

 The optimizer's search for the best-fit parameters stops when the fit statistic or error function has reached an optimal value.
 For least squares, the optimal value is when the sum of squared residuals is a minimum.
 For the maximum likelihood estimator, the optimal value is found when the log-likelihood is a maximum.
 Once the best-fit parameter values are found, users typically determine how well contrained the parameter values are at a certain confidence level by calculating confidence intervals for each parameter.
 The confidence level is a value of the fit statistic that describes a constraint on the parameter value.
 The confidence interval is the range that likely contains the parameter value at which the fit statistic reaches its confidence level while other parameters reach new best-fit values.
 See Figure :ref:`fig2`.
 For example, consider calculating the confidence intervals at a value of :math:`\sigma=1`, or 68% confidence.
-If the observed data is re-sampled and the model is fit again with new data, there would be a 68% chance that the new parameter value would fall within the confidence interval.
+If the observed data is re-sampled and the model is fit again with new data, there would be a 68% chance that the confidence intervals would constraint the parameter value.
 The narrower the confidence interval, the more the model parameter value becomes accurately constrained.

 .. figure:: figure1.png
    :scale: 40%